 A womxn’s co-working space dedicated to deep equity and empowerment, Dia is working with them to support their Diversity, Equity and Inclusion practices.

-Dia Penning has developed three volumes of systems curriculum and a parent curriculum in collaboration with World Trust.
+Dia Penning has developed three volumes of systems curriculum in collaboration with World Trust.
 This long term collaboration brings together the minds of experts in the field to create learning for adults interested in developing a world that works for everyone.
 All systems curriculum can be adapted for high school students.

 Let’s Talk about: At the Sacramento Public Library